 Tammy lives in Oviedo, FL.
 She is the widow of Timothy O’Hara, has 2 boys, Zach and Jeremy, 5 step kids and 1 granddaughter.
 Tammy enjoys cooking and travel in her spare time.

 Pam DeNobile is a certified professional coder with over 28 years experience in the healthcare industry focusing on physician coding, education and compliance.
-She is a senior associate in the National Physician Coding and Compliance Practice with PricewaterhouseCoopers (PwC) in Tampa, FL.
+She is currently employed at USF Health - Tampa Campus in the Professional Integrity Office.

 Her extensive experience with Inpatient, Outpatient and Physician coding and compliance program implementation includes working with numerous multi-specialty physicians within integrated hospital and physician plans, Academic Medical Centers, Managed Care Organizations and physician group practices.
 Pam's experience includes working with clients on various clinical coding, charge capture, billing and compliance related projects, designing and implementing education and training programs, establishing internal monitoring and tracking systems and various litigation support services.